mesonbuild/meson/docs/markdown/Fs-module.md

 Environment variables are not available as is the rule throughout Meson.
 That is, $HOME, %USERPROFILE%, $MKLROOT, etc. have no meaning to the Meson filesystem module.
-If needed, pass such variables into Meson via command line options in `meson_options.txt`, native-file or cross-file.
+If needed, pass such variables into Meson via command line options in `meson.options`, native-file or cross-file.

 Where possible, symlinks and parent directory notation are resolved to an absolute path.